Islip, Northamptonshire

 Islip (/ˈaɪzlɪp/ EYEZ-lip) is a village and civil parish in North Northamptonshire, England.
 The village is just west of Thrapston and 7 mi east of Kettering.
 The parish is bounded to the east by the River Nene and to the north by Harpurs Brook, a tributary of the Nene.
-The 2011 Census recorded the parish's population as 829 people.
+The 2011 census recorded the parish's population as 829 people.

-The villages name means 'Slippery place by the River Ise'.
+The village's name means 'Slippery place by the River Ise'.
 The parish is situated on the River Nene, some way from its confluence with the River Ise; it has been suggested that this part of the Nene may have once been called the Ise.
+Another source suggests Ise is a "pre-English" river name meaning "water."

 Parish church

 Islip had a parish church by the early 13th century but the present Perpendicular Gothic Church of England parish church of Saint Nicholas was built early in the 15th century.
 St. Nicholas' shares a benefice with the parishes of Thrapston and Denford.

 Social and economic history

 The manor of Islip was held by Geoffrey de Mowbray, Bishop of Coutances in 1086.
 When he lost his English estates a few years later due to rebellion, the Crown granted part of the manor to Westminster Abbey and, in the early 12th century, part to Aubrey de Vere II, a royal chamberlain.
 Aubrey's son Robert held in Islip, Drayton, and Addington, Northamptonshire.

 Matthias Nicoll moved to New York from Islip in 1664.
 He was Mayor of New York in 1671.
 The town of Islip in Suffolk County, New York is named after the Northamptonshire village.